 npx create-strapi-app my-project

-When building the marketplace, we focused on 3 principles: security, quality, and openness.
-It’s crucial that our users know that they can safely use any plugin they would find on Strapi Market, that’s why our team always does a security check before displaying anything.
+When building the marketplace, we focused on three principles: security, quality, and openness.
+Our users must know that they can safely use any plugin they would find on Strapi Market; that’s why our team always does a security check before displaying anything.